weymanf/reddit_clone/README.md

 Clone of reddit using ruby on rails.

-Tests out associaitions using active record base.
+Tests out associations using active record base.

+Used Rspec.
+TDD approach to development.
+Gems Included to help testing:
+	- Factory Girl
+	- Capybara
+	- Faker